 The Alternative Disciplinary program allows eligible students to earn grades, credits, and promotion in a safe environment while removing these students from their home campuses so that all students can learn in an environment that is both safe and conducive to learning.
+If the parent, guardian or adult student wishes to avail himself of a hearing regarding placement in the alternative disciplinary program, he shall request with the Director of Student Services at the specified address and before a certain date and time identified in the notice.
+Failure to request a hearing, in a timely manner, shall be considered a waiver of the right to a hearing.
 Situations where eligibility of Alternative Placement may be withheld include: